charles-l/zig-odin-raylib-template/README.md

 Then navigate to `http://localhost:8000/game.html` in a web browser.

-## versions
+## dependencies/versions

+Requires `python3` for helper script that downloads and unpacks odin.

-TODO: download correct version of odin and emcc so it doens't have to be externally managed.
+TODO: download emcc so it doens't have to be externally managed.

 ```
 $ zig version
-0.11.0-dev.3363+9461ed503
-$ odin version
-odin version dev-2023-06-nightly:788f3c22
+0.11.0
 ```